Carl Martin Surf Tremolo Pedal Review

-Carl Martin are well known for their excellence build quality and even though this pedal is one of their cheapest, the build is just as high as their other pedals.
+Carl Martin are well known for their excellent build quality and even though this pedal is one of their cheapest, the build is just as high as their other pedals.

 The battery compartment is, sadly, well hidden.
 You have to remove the base plate to gain access, which isn’t user-friendly at all.
 Hence, I knocked a few marks off.

 Controls and Features: 7/10

-The pedal has two controls.
-Speed and Depth.
-Speed controls how slow or fast the tremolo is and the depth controls how much effect is blended in to the sound.
+The pedal has two controls: Speed and Depth.
+The Speed knob controls how slow or fast the tremolo is.
+The depth knob controls how much effect is blended with the original guitar sound.

 The footswitch is easy to use without knocking any settings and the LED is very bright.

 Tones and Sounds: 7/10

 My favorite thing to do with tremolo pedals is start with all controls at 12.
-This setting produces a middle of the road kinda tone which usable for most situations.
+This setting produces a middle of the road kind of tone which usable for most situations.
 I’d then tweak the rate control to match the song’s vibe.